UNCLASSIFIED (U)

 · Arrange the payment of the medical provider with RFBO authorization.

-Volume Methodology: Volumes will be based on totals generated by the performance accounting tool maintained by DoS.
+Volume Methodology: Volumes will be based on totals generated by the performance accounting tool maintained by Department of State.

 Validation Methodology: RFBOs will validate the number of requests sent by the RFBOs and their designees.
 SSA will use RFBOs' numbers to validate the quarterly reports."
 This is true for all the following services.